Mohammad-pesaraklou/Mohammad-Pesaraklou/README.md

 ## About Me

-My name is Mohammad Pesraklou and im 21 years old.i'm a front end Developer living in Iran chasing my goal and building my career path.im currentlu focusing on my skills and knowledge
+My name is Mohammad Pesraklou and im 21 years old.i'm a front end Developer living in Iran chasing my goal and building my career path.im currently focusing on my skills and knowledge

 ## Skills:
 * ⚛️ React